rodger0531/foobook-mirror/README.md

 =======

+19/03/2014 - Tharman, Rodger

+	- Drastically altered the structure of the git repo to be deployment-ready.

 12/03/2014 - Rodger

 	- Moved README.md to outside of the folder for easy access since it is getting too crowded inside the folder, especially App Logic.